-Patients may encounter a number of symptoms if they suffer from OSA, including:
+Patients may encounter a number of symptoms if they suffer from obstructive sleep apnea, including:

-If you frequently snore or experience any of the common symptoms then we recommend seeing a professional for a diagnosis.
+If you frequently snore or experience any of the common sleep apnea symptoms then we recommend visiting one of our sleep apnea dentists in NYC for a diagnosis.
 Often, the symptoms can be eased with a few changes to your daily life, such as:

 Otherwise, you may benefit from a sleep apnea oral appliance.

-We will first need to examine you, assess your medical history, and the severity of your sleep apnea issues.
-We can then recommend the most appropriate solution, which typically involves an oral appliance.
+Our dental sleep medicine specialists will first need to examine you, assess your medical history, and the severity of your sleep apnea issues.
+We can then recommend the most appropriate sleep apnea treatment, which typically involves an oral appliance.

 The oral appliance will look similar to a night guard but is actually much more complex.
 The patient wears the device at night while sleeping.
-The appliance moves the jaw forward, in the process keeping the airways open and preventing the collapse of soft tissue.
+The sleep apnea mouthpiece moves the jaw forward, in the process keeping the airways open and preventing the collapse of soft tissue.
 The patient can then breathe unencumbered and experience a significant reduction in sleep apnea symptoms.

-If you have any questions or would like to schedule a consultation with Dr. Igor Ilyabayev and Dr. Alevtina Edgar, please contact our Valley Stream, Queens office at 516 887-0020 or our Financial District, Manhattan office at 212 571-0033.
+If you have any questions or would like to schedule a consultation with our sleep apnea dentists Dr. Igor Ilyabayev and Dr. Alevtina Edgar, please contact our Valley Stream, Queens office at 516 887-0020 or our Financial District, Manhattan office at 212 571-0033.